Overview

 Speakers

 Michel Dumontier is the Distinguished Professor of Data Science at Maastricht University and co-founder of the Department of Advanced Computing Sciences.
 He is a leading researcher in biomedical ontologies, knowledge graphs, and Semantic Web technologies.
-He co-founded the FAIR principles, leads major EU and US research initiatives, and has extensive experience teaching ontology engineering, knowledge graphs, and Semantic Web technologies at undergruadate and graduate level.
-He is a co-creator of SULO and created the ontostart FAIR ontology template project.
+He co-founded the FAIR principles, leads major EU and US research initiatives, and has extensive experience teaching ontology engineering, knowledge graphs, and Semantic Web technologies at undergraduate and graduate level.
+He is a co-creator of SULO and created the OntoStart FAIR ontology template project.